goggledefogger/smugglers-town-ai-gpt-41/TASKS.md

 - Keep dependencies up to date with `npm outdated` and Dependabot.
 - Document any breaking changes or upgrade steps in this file.
 - **PixiJS v8 migration:** Use `.stroke({ ... })` and `.fill({ ... })` instead of deprecated `.lineStyle()` and `.beginFill()` APIs.
 See MapGame.tsx for correct usage.
 Car and crosshair are now visible and styled as intended.
+- **Multiplayer car rendering and singleton room logic is now robust and tested.
+All clients see each other's cars in real time.**

 ### Relevant Files
 - `package.json` – Dependency versions